 Managing Depression Among Residents

-This metric measures the percent of long-term stay residents who are showing symptoms of depression.
-Many in the industry would argue this is a reasonable measure of resident quality of care.
+This metric measures the percent of long-term stay residents who are showing depressive symptoms.
+Some would argue that this is a measure of patient quality of care.

 Appropriate Vaccine Usage